simonweisenhorn/Personal-Website/content/authors/admin/_index.md

 title: Simon Weisenhorn
 ---

-I am a student at the University of North Carolina in Chapel Hill, studying statistics and analytics with a minor in data science.
+I am a recent graduate from the University of North Carolina in Chapel Hill where I received my B.S. in Statistics and Analytics and a minor in Data Science.
+Now, I am currently a Master of Statistics candidate from North Carolina State University.

 I have a passion for biostatistics and enjoy seeing how different sources of data can reveal compelling conclusions for new drugs.